hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 Currently, Hyper.sh accepts credit cards, including Visa, MasterCard, American Express, JCB, Discover, and Diners Club.

 #### Does Hyper.sh keep my credit card information?
-No,all payments are processed through Stripe, a trusted third party payment service.
+No, all payments are processed through Stripe, a trusted third party payment processing service.
 Hyper.sh does not retain any credit card information.

 #### Why was my card declined?

-Some common verification message: our thrid party payment processing service employs specific checks against card payments.
+Our thrid party payment processing service employs specific checks against card payments.
 Some of the reasons your card was declined could be:

 1. **The zip code you supplied failed validation.**: You can leave the Zip Code as blank and try again if your card not located in US.
 2. **Your card's security code is incorrect.**: Currently we require CVC verification.